anyplots/cloud-chia-plotter/README.md

 </pre>

 <h3>Tips</h3>
-1. Do not set parameters that are inconsistent with your actual bandwidth.
-If you set -b 1000 for the actual bandwidth of 500mbps, it will reduce your download speed in most cases, because the probability of network packet loss will increase.
+<h4>1.
+Do not set parameters that are inconsistent with your actual bandwidth.
+If you set -b 1000 for the actual bandwidth of 500mbps, it will reduce your download speed in most cases, because the probability of network packet loss will increase.</h4>
-2. For bandwidth greater than 500mbps, two processes can be run at the same time, but the bandwidth parameter should be divided by 2.
+<h4>2.
+For bandwidth greater than 500mbps, two processes can be run at the same time, but the bandwidth parameter should be divided by 2.</h4>
-3. Under the condition that the program does not change the directory configuration, for uncompleted plot, It will continue to transmit the remaining part only.
+<h4>3.
+Under the condition that the program does not change the directory configuration, for uncompleted plot, It will continue to transmit the remaining part only.</h4>

 <h3>for Linux series.</h3>